esacdab/cdab-testsuite/Use Cases/Scenario 5 - Interferogram Computation/integration.md

   [60%]

-8. Download it to your computer and open it with a suitable tool to verify .
+9. Download it to your computer and open it with a suitable tool to verify that the *.img* files show an interferogram.
 [80%]

-9. Do another search similar to the one in step 5, but over a 3-year period before the pre-event product (i.e. the second product we chose), also the relative orbit number in the search.
+10. Do another search similar to the one in step 5, but over a 3-year period before the pre-event product (i.e. the second product we chose), also the relative orbit number in the search.
    Analysing the metadata, make sure the products belong to the correct track and cover the area of interest.
    Download the products as before.
 For this test. it is not necessary to extract the content.
 Check the content of the zip files, using this command: